by Freddy Tran Nager, Founder of Atomic Tango + Animal Enthusiast…

 But up in the hills is a 5-acre sanctuary for pigs called Lil’ Orphan Hammies.
-LOH takes in former pets who outgrew their homes and their welcome. (“Miniature” pigs don’t stay miniature for life — their average adult size is 200 pounds.)
-The sanctuary also provides elderly, infirm and unadoptable pigs a pleasant place to live out their natural lives.
+LOH takes in former pets who outgrow their homes and their welcome. (“Miniature” pigs don’t stay miniature for life — their average adult size is 200 pounds.)
+The sanctuary also provides elderly, infirm, and unadoptable pigs a pleasant place to live out their natural lives.

 LOH heard about Charlie and came calling.

 So a massive piece of the puzzle fit into place: where to send Charlie.
-But the challenge still remained of how to get him there.
-Even though Solvang is only a two-hour drive from L.A., Charlie wouldn’t exactly fit into Kris Kelly’s car, and the back of a pickup truck isn’t a safe way to ship a pig.
+But the challenge remained of how to get him there.
+Charlie wouldn’t exactly fit into Kris Kelly’s car, and the back of a pickup truck isn’t a safe way to ship a pig.